 Essential oils you should always have in your home:

 Clary Sage Oil: Clary sage can help balance estrogen levels, regulate your cycle, and ease stomach cramps.
 It has also been known to help with emotional imbalances, such as anxiety and depression.

-Tea Tree Oil: One of the most common, modern day uses for tea tree oil is to treat acne.
-By diluting a couple of drops in water and rubbing it on the problem spots a couple times per day, your acne will dry right up.
-Tea tree oils has also been known to help eliminate toenail fungus and foot odor, soothe sores, and treat yeast infections.
+Tea Tree Oil: One of the most common, modern-day uses for tea tree oil is to treat acne.
+By diluting a couple of drops in water and rubbing it on the problem spots a couple of times per day, your acne will dry right up.
+Tea tree oils have also been known to help eliminate toenail fungus and foot odor, soothe sores and treat yeast infections.